 2025 Bourboulenc

 The Tablas Creek Vineyard Bourboulenc is our sixth varietal bottling of this rare grape, and one of the only ones in the world.
 Bourboulenc is prized in the Southern Rhone for producing whites with rich texture that still have good acidity.
-The half-acre of estate grapes we own were propagated from budwood cuttings from the Château de Beaucastel estate and are some of just a handful of acres outside France.
+The one acre of estate grapes we own were propagated from budwood cuttings from the Château de Beaucastel estate and is one of just a handful of acres outside France.

 Tasting Notes